getcarina/getcarina.com/_tutorials/docker-compose-with-carina.md

 database, cache page requests in Redis, aggregate logs with Logstash, and handle catalog searching with Elasticsearch.

-Managing these components &em; their installation, configuration, and relationships with one another &em; can be a tedious and onerous task.
+Managing these components &mdash; their installation, configuration, and relationships with one another &mdash; can be a tedious and onerous task.
 Normally, you'd have to deploy each service manually and set up the container links by yourself.
 Doing so could introduce the risk of errors and downtime.
 But with Docker Compose, you have a single point of authority that centralizes this logic in a succinct way.